British Army during the French Revolutionary and Napoleonic Wars: Maratha, 1803–1805

 Shortly after the resumption of war on the continent, the East India Company once again became involved in war with an Indian power, this time with the Maratha Empire, supported by France.
 British regiments of infantry, artillery and cavalry once again formed the core of the Company army, this time under the command of British generals Gerrard Lake and Arthur Wellesley.
 Maratha forces were defeated decisively at Assaye and Delhi and further losses eventually compelled them to make peace.

 West Indies, 1804–1810

 When war resumed, Britain once again attacked the French possessions in the West Indies.
-The French armies which had been sent to recover Haiti in 1803 had, like the British armies earlier, been ravaged by disease, so only isolated garrisons opposed the British forces.
-In 1805, as part of the manoeuvres which ultimately led to the Battle of Trafalgar, a French fleet carrying 6,500 troops briefly captured Dominica and other islands but subsequently withdrew.

-In 1808, once the British were allied to Portugal and Spain, they were able to concentrate their forces and capture the French possessions one by one; Cayenne and Martinique in 1809, and Guadeloupe in 1810.
-Haiti was left to the insurgent armies.
+The French army which had been sent to wrest Saint-Domingue from Toussaint Louverture in 1801 had, like the British army earlier, been ravaged by disease, so only isolated garrisons opposed the British forces.
+In 1805, as part of the manoeuvres which ultimately led to the Battle of Trafalgar, a French fleet carrying 6,500 troops briefly attacked Dominica and other islands but subsequently withdrew.
+In 1808, once the British were allied to Portugal and Spain, they were able to concentrate their forces and capture the French possessions one by one; Cayenne and Martinique in 1809, and Guadeloupe in 1810; Saint-Domingue had declared its independence as Haiti in 1804.